Coder-by-Passion-Arka/DDD-Team-4/Rajshree.md

 ---

+## 📅 09-07-2025
+Created and compiled the complete project report for the Peer Evaluation Dashboard.
+Finalized chapters including Introduction, Literature Review, System Overview, Methodology, Results and Discussion, and Conclusion and Future Work.
+Converted all content into LaTeX format for structured documentation.

+---

 ## 📅 08-07-2025
 Worked on drafting, formatting, and organizing content for the report.
 Refined structure and added relevant sections.